Saitodepaula/Godot-6DOF-Vehicle-Demo/README.md

 4. Completely physics and joints based, no raycast suspension or other methods (not that it's better, it's just a different approach).
 This means torque is added to the wheels and the spinning of the wheel makes the vehicle move.
 5. Body and wheels are regular rigid bodies.
 This has the advantage of the vehicle behaving in a completely free way, with no physical constrains: it can roll, topple and react to any other static or rigid body.
 6. Eventual moving parts you may want to add, like doors and bumpers, can be added in the same way, with rigid bodies and 6DOF joints.
 7. The physics behaviour (suspension travel, acceleration, top speed) needs no code.
 They are all 6DOF joints parameters set in the editor.
-In the demo, I set acceleration and top speeed inside the code for convenience, but it doesn't need to be this way.
+In the demo, I set acceleration and top speed inside the code for convenience, but it doesn't need to be this way.
 8. Script is only needed for input, to control the vehicle.
 9. Inputs are custom actions, defined in the INPUT MAP (PROJECT SETTINGS).
 10. Physics run on 240 FPS, for stability reasons.
 Sincerely, in this demo there would be no difference to run with 60 or other physics FPS, but if you want to try bigger tracks/maps/environments, it can be an issue.
 More on this topic on DISADVANTAGES, below.